twixter51/MyBoard/README.md

 -  ̶a̶l̶s̶o̶ ̶m̶a̶k̶e̶ ̶i̶t̶ ̶s̶o̶ ̶i̶f̶ ̶g̶u̶e̶s̶t̶ ̶i̶s̶ ̶e̶x̶p̶i̶r̶e̶d̶ ̶R̶E̶M̶O̶V̶E̶ ̶t̶h̶e̶ ̶a̶c̶c̶o̶u̶n̶t̶ ̶a̶n̶d̶ ̶d̶e̶a̶u̶t̶h̶ ̶t̶h̶e̶ ̶u̶s̶e̶r̶

-- create transfer feature so guests can transfer over and create a new account
+- create transfer feature so guests can transfer over and create a new account (50%)

 - finish payment subscriptions, if user does not pay by due date take away their benefits and have them repay to continue their subscription

 - make it so the payment time is a subscription and says (subscribe instead of pay now)

+- when guest page expires force reload

 # Board Updates (Coming Soon)